EECE Undergraduate Admissions

 When do students apply to the major?
 The Electrical and Computer Engineering program only accepts applications in early June at the end of spring quarter and in late August at the end of summer quarter.
 Students accepted into the full major will begin major courses in the fall quarter of the year they are admitted.
 Transfer students who have completed the minimum requirements apply at the same time as current WWU students.

 What factors are used to determine acceptance?
-Admission to the major is determined primarily by academic performance in the required courses listed below, as well as other secondary factors including an application questionnaire about the applicant's teamwork and leadership experiences, motivation, and goals.
+Admission to the major is determined primarily by academic performance in the required courses, as well as other secondary factors including an application questionnaire about the applicant's teamwork and leadership experiences, motivation, and goals.
 Admission to the major is competitive.
 Neither completion of the prerequisites nor attainment of any specific GPA guarantees admission.

-Students must obtain a C- or above in the courses listed below, and an overall GPA of 2.0 or higher to be considered.
+Students must obtain a C- or above in the required courses, and an overall GPA of 2.0 or higher to be considered.
 AP scores are converted to GPA as follows: 5 = A; 4 = B; 3 = C. Decisions are based primarily on cumulative GPA in the prerequisite courses, however successful completion of other required major courses, GPA in the major, and overall GPA are also considerations.
-The required coursework is the same for all concentrations.

 How competitive is the major?
 The program accepts approximately 60 students per year into the major, and the acceptance rate varies from year-to-year based on the volume of applications received.
 Over the five-year period from 2020 to 2024, the program admitted between 76-94% of applicants who applied, depending on the year.
 Recently, admission to the EECE program has been on the more competitive end of this range.